csaguil0926/Custom-Malloc/README.md

 ### Properties Library Must Have To Be Correct

-In order for the library to be correct, we concluded that the library must have the ability to initialize memory, malloc, free, and coalesce blocks.
-The library must also have the ability to call out errors which include: double free, segmentation fault, trying to free the wrong pointer, requesting more than the available memsize, and running out of memory.
+In order for the library to be correct, we concluded that the library must have the ability to malloc, free, and coalesce blocks.
+The library must also have the ability to call out errors which include: double free, segmentation fault, trying to free the wrong pointer, requesting more than the available memsize, running out of memory, and trying to malloc zero.

 ### How to check that Code Has These Properties